By Jerry Wilkinson

 Wilson was in the Upper Keys in 1942 on a fishing vacation.
 One of his fishing guides was Captain Eugene Lowe of Tavernier, who thought he had just another big shot on a fishing trip.

 Mr. Wilson had a great day landing a large tarpon, which called for a celebration.
-Sometime during the celebration, Captain Lowe mentioned how badly the community needed electrical transformers for the local electric system.
+Sometime during the celebration, Captain Lowe mentioned how badly the community needed electrical transformers for the local electric system- copper wire is used for transformers.
 Mr. Wilson quickly replied, "How many do you need?"
 After thinking for a moment and not wanting to appear greedy, Capt.
 Lowe said, "Oh, we could use at least six."
 They say that only a couple of weeks passed before the transformers arrived.
-IN 1946, Capt.
+In 1946, Capt.
 Lowe was elected to the Board.

 Captain Cliff Carpenter, also a fishing guide for Charles Wilson, recalls Wilson having to come to the rescue again for additional copper electrical wire.
 Generators without wires to distribute their electricity were useless.